METALS-Growth angst sees copper retreat further

 RUSAL: Russian aluminium giant Rusal posted a second-quarter profit of $440 million on Monday, remaining well in the black despite sanctions imposed on the company earlier this year by Washington.

-Reporting by Pratima Desai; Editing by Mark Potter
+Reporting by Pratima Desai; editing by Mark Potter and Jason Neely